ADHD Assessment

 • Often does not seem to listen when spoken to directly

-• Often does not follow through with instructions and fails to finish schoolwork or workplace duties
+•Difficulty in following through with instructions and finishing schoolwork or workplace duties

 • Is often “on the go,” acting as if “driven by a motor”